 Prepare a kit with standardized event elements

-If you are in the Headquarters, please make an effort to standardize anything you can think of.
-Consolidate the standardized event elements into a kit.
-Some examples of standardization content include:
+If you are in the headquarters, please make an effort to standardize anything and everything you can think of.
+Consolidate the resulting standardized event elements into a kit.
+Some examples of standardized content include:

 - Event objectives